MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 ---

-# Responding to Data Subject Rights (DSR) requests for Dynamics 365 Project Operations
+# Respond to Data Subject Rights (DSR) requests for Microsoft Dynamics 365 Project Operations

 [!INCLUDE[banner](../includes/banner.md)]

-This guide provides resources on how to use Microsoft's products, services, and administrative tools to help our controller customers find and act on personal data to respond to DSR requests for Dynamics 365 Project Operations.
-Specifically, this includes how to find, access, and act on personal data or personal information that reside in Microsoft's cloud.
-Here's a quick overview of the processes this guide will help you locate:
+This guide provides resources on how to use Microsoft's products, services, and administrative tools to help our controller customers find and act on personal data to respond to DSR requests for Microsoft Dynamics 365 Project Operations.
+Specifically, this includes how to find, access, and act on personal data or personal information that resides in Microsoft's cloud.
+This guide will help you with the following process:

 - **Discover**: Use search and discovery tools to more easily find customer- data that may be the subject of a DSR request.
 Once potentially responsive documents are collected, you can perform one or more of the DSR actions described in the following steps to respond to the request.
-Alternatively, you may determine that the request doesn't meet your organizations guidelines for responding to DSR requests.
+Alternatively, you may determine that the request doesn't meet your organization's guidelines for responding to DSR requests.
 - **Access**: Retrieve personal data that resides in the Microsoft cloud and, if requested, make a copy of it that is available to the data subject.
 - **Rectify**: Make changes or implement other requested actions on the personal data, where applicable.
 - **Restrict**: Restrict the processing of personal data, either by removing licenses for various online services or turning off the desired services where possible.